dj08/udacityFendTravelApp/README.md

 ## Beyond Udacity's Basic Rubric
 The code implements the following items beyond Udacity's basic rubric:
+- Implements [REST Countries API](https://restcountries.eu/) in `app.js`.
-1. The entire code is follows `eslint:recommended` style.
+- The entire code is follows `eslint:recommended` style.
 The linter is integrated into development webpack config (`webpack.dev.js`).
-2. Implement `webpack-merge` to keep webpack configurations DRY.
+- Implement `webpack-merge` to keep webpack configurations DRY.
-3. `webpack-dev-server` is installed with proxy requests to `express js node` server.
+- `webpack-dev-server` is installed with proxy requests to `express js node` server.
 This helps by not having to hardcode full endpoint URLs in the frontend `fetch` requests.
 So, `fetch(http://localhost:3000/endPoint)` can simply be replaced with `fetch(/endPoint)`.
 This helps with more sustainable code.